 If sauna cabin temperature becomes too hot for your comfort, or the cabin becomes ‘stuffy’, you may slide open the ceiling vent to or, just open the door for a minute or so, to let some fresh air inside.

 Sauna Apparel.
-Lightweight shorts and tee shirt are ok.
+Lightweight shorts and tee shirt are good.
 Swim suits are better.
-“Birthday Suit” is fine, too.

 Place layers of towels on the bench seat to absorb perspiration during your session.
 Far infrared will penetrate clothing and towels.